sckyou3/Getting-and-Cleaning-Data-course-project/README.md

 The data used in this project was collected from the accelerometer and gyroscope of Samsung Galaxy S smartphone.

 This repository contains the following files:

--README.md, which provides an overview of this project and data -tidy_data.txt, which contains the data set -run_analysis.R, the R script used to create the data set
+-<README.md>, which provides an overview of this project and data

+-<tidy_data.txt>, which contains the data set

+-run_analysis.R, the R script used to create the data set